kaineer/jabber_delivery/README.md

 Rails Setup
 -----------

-First add the gem to your `Gemfile` and run the +bundle+ command to install it.
+First add the gem to your `Gemfile` and run the `bundle` command to install it.

   `gem "jabber_delivery"`